ZeNinja864/zeninja864.github.io/_posts/2024-08-10-lorem-ipsum.md

 layout: post
 title:  "Lorem Ipsum!"
 date:   2024-08-10
+description: How to use Jekyll tags on GitHub Pages blogs.
+tags: ["Tests"]
 ---
 Welcome to a sample post on my newly built blog!
 This is a demonstration of how posts will appear on the site.
 Below is a small amount of placeholder text, often used to fill in content areas and give you a sense of the layout.
 <em>Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.</em>